-A shift from the popularity of radio to most households have access to a TV and the second wave of the ukulele craze.
+A shift from the popularity of radio to most households having access to a TV and the second wave of the ukulele craze.

 Ukulele craze revived by the solders and sailor returning home from South Pacific after World War II.

 After the Panama Pacific International Exposition Ukuleles all the rage.
 This corresponds to the popularity and availability of radio in the decade of the 20s to 40s.
-The First truely fast way of disminating news, entertainment, and information to a mass audience.
+The First truly fast way of disseminating news, entertainment, and information to a mass audience.
 This was a big shift in the technology for communication around the world.

 Panama Pacific International Exposition in San Francisco, California USA unveils ukulele to the world.
 The Panama–Pacific International Exposition (PPIE) was a world's fair held in San Francisco, in the United States, between February 20 and December 4 in 1915.
 Its ostensible purpose was to celebrate the completion of the Panama Canal, but it was widely seen in the city as an opportunity to showcase its recovery from the 1906 earthquake.